cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

     }

 - If a run-ID is not specified, CDAP aggregates the events processed for all the runs of a flow.
-  The resulting timeseries will represent aggregated values for the context specified.
+  The resulting time series will represent aggregated values for the context specified.
   Currently, summation is used as the aggregation function.

   For example, if you query for the ``system.process.events.processed`` metric for a flow